-SoF can often be difficult to determine without some understanding of the source of wealth of the individual.
+It may be difficult to determine the SoF without some understanding of the underlying SoW of the individual.
 This can particularly be the case where the funds for a transaction have become mixed with other funds in an account.
-Here, to understand the SoF, you may need to have an awareness of the SoW of the individual, although your level of confidence in the source of wealth in such a case, should be considered on a risk-based approach.
+Here, to understand the SoF, you may need to have an awareness of the underlying SoW, although your level of confidence in the SoW in such a case, should be considered on a risk-based approach (see 6.17.3 and 6.18.3 for further guidance on SoW.